ubergarm/SkyMagicIslands/README.md

 slight priority to make it easier to monitor how much CPU headroom you have and how hard world gen hits you.

-* Learn to recognize what is usuallyth 2nd highest process on CPU usage
+* Learn to recognize what is usually the 2nd highest process on CPU usage:
 * `$ htop`
-* Pin the process if you have multiple cores so the scheduler leaves it alone
+* Pin the process if you have multiple cores so the scheduler leaves it alone:
 * `$ sudo taskset -p 04 pid`
-* Renice the process to give it priority over other user threads, don't go too "not nice" though!
+* Renice the process to give it slight priority over other user threads:
 * `$ sudo renice -n -1 pid`

 ## Resource Packs